diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us009/01.requirements-engineering/Readme.md

 > **Question:** When the user enters the park identification, should this be by name or through an ID?
 >
 > **Answer:** Users will answer the survey but anonymously.

+> **Question:** Will we do the calculations for each of the parks identified by the day with the highest and lowest consumption, or will we add the values for the two parks and do the calculations together?
+>
+> **Answer:** The calculations are made for each park separately.

 ### 1.3.
 Acceptance Criteria